silentorb/marloth-story/books/fairytale/part5.md

 in Fugue's pack, another in Mosspuddle's, and one would ride the raven.
 The swan did not need any assistance.

-And so they continued on in this fashion.
+And so they continued in this fashion.
 Periodically a zombie child would jump out at them and Fugue would blow it away with his firearm.
 This always had the awkward consequence (considering Fugue's lack of weight and the impressive force his weapon employed) of sending Fugue